inPhoenix/graphql-tools-testing/README.md

 ## Description

 The mergeSchemas function in the graphql-tools package has a problem when used with version 10.
 Instead of combining schemas as expected, it ends up overwriting them.
-To ensure compatibility with both versions of GraphQL, I'm using version 15 of graphql.
+To ensure compatibility with both versions of graphql-tools, I'm using version 15 of graphql.
 This allows for a seamless switch between the mergeSchemas function of both graphql-tools versions without any major complications.
 It's worth mentioning that ApolloServer v4 recommends using version 16 of graphql.

 ```javascript
 const mergedSchema = mergeSchemas({